manankohlii/spacex-launch-data/README.md

 # 🚀🚀🚀SpaceX Launch Data🚀🚀🚀
 Uses the freely available [SpaceX API](https://github.com/r-spacex/SpaceX-API) and basic HTML CSS and JS to give details of missions.
-The main aim of this project is to make [SpaceX](https://www.spacex.com/) related data easily available. <br><br>
+The main aim of this project is to make [SpaceX](https://www.spacex.com/) related data easily available. <br>

 [Launch SpaceX](https://launchspacex.netlify.app)❤️